THE BEST LOWER CHEST WORKOUT

 The sternal area is the largest of the two main sections of the middle and lower pectoral muscle, and it’s what most people think of when they are talking about the pecs.

-STERNAL AREA OF THE PECTORAL MUSCLE
+STERNAL HEAD OF THE PECTORAL MUSCLE

 The lower sternal fibers of the pecs run horizontally from the sternum out toward the arm.
 So, when we do movements that bring the arm straight across our body in adduction we can preferentially hit this main, beefy area of the chest a bit more.

 The serratus muscle likes to work together with the lower chest, and this will come into play on the first lower chest builder I’ll show you.

 Finally, in the sternal area of your chest, you have an additional head of the pecs called the abdominal head.
 It’s a small area that creates a little break of the line of the lower pecs and then wraps underneath and around.
 It’s the lowest portion of the lower chest.